marcoantoniocorallo/Fhree/README.md

 ---
 # Fhree
-Fhree is a *reference implementation* of a small *strongly typed* functional language, it is *interpreted* and it implements the *big-step operational* semantics.
+Fhree is a *reference implementation* of a small *strongly and statically typed* functional language, it is *interpreted* and it implements the *big-step operational* semantics.

 It is the result of some excercises for the [*Languages, Compilers and Interpreters*](https://github.com/lillo/compiler-course-unipi) course @ [*UniPi*](https://di.unipi.it/), and it's an extension of the *FUN* language shown by [Prof. Galletta](https://github.com/lillo) during the lectures.